enricobono/GameOfLifeApi/README.md

 Follow these steps to set up your local development environment:

-- Install the dependencies by running `npm install`.
+- Install the dependencies by running `npm install`
-- Run the service using `npm dev`.
+- Run the service using `npm dev`

 ## Testing